Advanced fire fighting is one of the required training for seafarers wishing to work on board.

 I and the bosun were the first to arrive.

 Except that the pool was filled with garbage due to our ship being at anchor for 3 months.

-If there is an advanced fire fighting, should there be basic firefighting course?
+If there is advanced firefighting, should there be a basic firefighting course?

 That is correct.

-You can’t instantly enroll to an advanced training in fire fighting.
-There is a pre-requisite course like a basic firefighting.
+You can’t instantly enroll in advanced training in fire fighting.
+There is, however, a pre-requisite course like basic firefighting.